Chelsea star Jorginho named UEFA Men's Player of the Year

 Tough competition

-Jorginho was one of three players to be chosen to compete for Player of the Year.
+Jorginho was one of three players chosen as finalists for the Player of the Year award.

 Chelsea team-mate N'Golo Kante was also included in the final shortlist, as was Kevin De Bruyne, who enjoyed yet another sparkling year for Manchester City.